 A Few Other Menu Planning Tips

-- Don't repeat a main ingredient.
-For example, don't serve a shrimp appetizer and shrimp main dish.
+- Don't repeat the main ingredient.
+For example, don't serve a shrimp appetizer and shrimp the main dish.

 - Consider the colors of the food that will be served together and make sure there is variety.

 - Offer both hot and cold foods on a buffet.